18F/methods/README.md

 ## Why methods?

-In order to function well within cross-functional teams, designers need to know a few things: which methods they might choose from, why one particular method makes more sense than another at any given moment, and, once they’ve picked a method, how to actually execute it.
+In order to function well within cross-functional teams, designers and other contributors need to know a few things: which methods they might choose from, why one particular method makes more sense than another at any given moment, and, once they’ve picked a method, how to actually execute it.
 18F Methods collects this essential information as a series of cards.
 In practice, we’ve found the Methods can provide folks with a gateway into our work and build internal alignment around a shared vocabulary.

 ### Specific to 18F, specific to the federal government

 It’s important to note that the 18F Methods are designed to account for two things that may not otherwise concern a more generic collection of design methods.
 First, these methods directly reflect and support 18F’s human-centered work.
 (They are also continuously updated in a human-centered way — how meta!)
 Second, 18F Methods are designed to keep federal employees on the happy side of the law.
-This collection specifically includes helpful information on topics for which designers working in the federal government may need clarification, such as privacy and the [Paperwork Reduction Act](pra.digital.gov).
+This collection specifically includes helpful information which designers working in the federal government may need, such as privacy and the [Paperwork Reduction Act](pra.digital.gov).

 ## Getting started